matthias-blomme/ad-project-document/book/src/poc/poc.md

 | Web Api authentication | Implement authentication for your web API using JWT token.
 Ensure that only authenticated users can access certain endpoints and that user roles and permissions are properly managed. | 2 |

-#### Bonus grades
+## Bonus grades
-Projects who go the extra mile will be awarded bonus points.
-This is a scoring measure that is applied on top of the already existing score, ignoring any penalties that may be in effect.
+Projects who go the extra mile will be awarded bonus points. <br>This is a scoring measure that is applied on top of the already existing score, ignoring any penalties that may be in effect.

-Bonus grades will not be quantified beforehand, as they strongly depend on the level of implementation (detail and quality).
-The exact amount will be determined ad hoc.
+Bonus grades will not be quantified beforehand, as they strongly depend on the level of implementation (detail and quality). <br>The exact amount will be determined ad hoc.

-We’ll be allocating bonus grades for:
+**We’ll be allocating bonus grades for**:
   -   Teams who manage to get their POCs to work together (by using OpenAPI spec integration or based on the asyncAPI spec)
   -   Usefully implemented client side testing
   -   Awesome factor

-#### POC scope determination
-At the end of week 5, you’ll need to submit a POC scope suggestion by means of a feature list proposal.
-The jury will help you align objectives and definitively set the scope for the POC.
-During development, always consult with your group mentors to modify the POC scope, wider or more narrow.

-No modifications to the scope are allowed without the explicit consent of the group mentors!

-#### Publicly accessible API
-Document your publicly accessible API according to the OpenAPI .
-These will be taught in the “Information Systems” module.

-Remember that you are documenting the entirety of the concept here.
-The objective is to consider which aspects of your solution you will expose to the public and how.
-Not all endpoints or channels written in the API Spec will be implemented.
-The implemented end points depend on the POC scope.

-Unimplemented endpoints will automatically be documented as ‘not implemented’ when using the openAPI spec (https://vertx.io/docs/vertx-web-openapi/java/#_not_implemented_error).
-For asyncAPI specs, for messages that are not implemented in the POC the payload in the spec should state 'not implemented'.